 To participate in the PAWH program, volunteers need to:

-- Complete a Children’s volunteer application.
+- Complete a Children’s Minnesota volunteer application and submit required immunizations.

-- Complete volunteer orientation materials (provided after interview)
+- Complete volunteer orientation materials (provided after interview).

 - Attend program-specific, two-part training with an experienced volunteer: